CharlieAKAN/scout-master-public/README.md

+# Meet Scout Master by Storytellers of the Apocalypse

 Meet Scout Master by [Storytellers of the Apocalypse](<https://discord.gg/zCBzPwe>), the smartest squad leader your Discord server has ever seen!
 Whether you're planning a spontaneous raid or scheduling a marathon gaming spree, Scout Master has you covered.
 With a simple /recruit command, you can:

 - **🎮 Pick Your Game:** Choose the game you want to play.